-My Fruity Faces, was all-natural and made eating fresh fruits and vegetables fun and exciting for kids.
-There are three different packages to choose from: Groovy Girls, Buddy Bites, and Playful Pets.
+My Fruity Faces, was all-natural and made eating fresh fruits and vegetable fun and exciting for kids.
+Buddy Bites, Groovy Girls, and Playful Pets are the three different packages you can choose from.
 Each 2.5 oz. package includes 30 edible stickers and sells for $5.95.
 Their stickers are just the ticket to get your kids to develop healthy eating habits-and they won’t even know they’re eating healthy.

 They also worked directly with brands, marketers, and agencies to build custom Augmented Reality solutions for major advertising campaigns, trade shows, and live events.

 Status: OUT OF BUSINESS